RustAudio/vst-rs/README.md

 This library is a work in progress and as such does not yet implement all opcodes.
 It is enough to create basic VST plugins without an editor interface.

+*Please note: This api may be subject to rapid changes and the current state of this library is not final.*

 #### [Library Documentation](http://overdrivenpotato.github.io/rust-vst2)

 ### TODO